Christie says Trump midterm endorsements won’t be ‘determinative’ - NewsBreak

 Trump has also endorsed Mehmet Oz in the Pennsylvania Senate race and Rep. Ted Budd (R-N.C.) in North Carolina’s Senate race .

 Additionally, Trump is supporting former Sen. David Perdue (R-Ga.) in Georgia’s GOP primary for governor.
-The former president’s political action committee recently transferred $500,000 to a group working to oust incumbent Georgia Gov. Brian Kemp (R).Warren warns Democrats must deliver more to avoid midterm wipeout
+The former president’s political action committee recently transferred $500,000 to a group working to oust incumbent Georgia Gov. Brian Kemp (R).Sky Zone Topeka implements new rules following police incident

 Christie on Sunday said he was surprised by the contribution but said the funds will not make a difference in an already expensive race.